-A citizen complaint form can be found on Election Nunavut's website elections.nu.ca/citizen complaint
+A citizen complaint form can be found on Election Nunavut's website.

 Who investigates

 The police investigate.
 They tell you if they're investigating you, unless they think it will hurt their investigation.
 The police have the same power and responsibility to enforce the Nunavut Elections Act as other Nunavut and Canadian laws.